LeVraiArdox/DinoRun/README.md

 This is a rtx chrome dino game.

-I got bored in class so i did this shit.
+I got bored in class so i made this shit.